 You want to start homeschooling your children, but you’re not sure where to begin.
 While it’s a big step, it can be done.
 While you might feel overwhelmed, remember that no one cares more about your children than you do.
-Therefore, it’s time you believe in yourself that you can provide them with a proper education.
+Therefore, it’s time you believe in yourself that you can provide them with a proper Education Centre

 Include your child’s hobbies in their learning.
 If they enjoy building model cars, pick up reference books for them to read and include building a car as a project.
 Teach them about how an engine works, how cars affect the environment and even use the speed and distance a car goes in math lessons.

 Just because you follow a curriculum from another source, does not mean you must follow it to the letter.
 There are often going to be parts of a curriculum that do not suit your child’s learning style or schedule.
 Be flexible with a curriculum and do not be afraid to drop those parts that are not fitting for your educational plan.

 Treat homeschooling like a job.
 You’re a teacher now, and that means you also have to seek out more education.
 Professional teachers take “PA” days to attend conferences and training, so you should, too!
 Find homeschooling events near you or even attend one as a vacation.
 You’ll find they teach you not only specific topics you might not know a lot about, but also how to be a better teacher and how to plan out homeschooling lessons like a pro.

 The curriculum you choose should not put restrictions on what your kids are learning.
 Use the books as tools to guide you in the direction your kids need to go in schooling.
 Take the information from the books and build a learning platform that your kids will do well with.
 If that means that you are skipping a non-critical lesson or two that is fine.

 Get a budget going for your homeschool needs.
 Include supplies, field trips and books in your budget.
 Set up an account for each child with a certain amount in it.
 Make sure to allow some leeway in case unexpected expenses come up.